ParallelMaths/parallel/pages/8-22-rattlebacks.md

 *	When the disease starts, begin quarantining dots.
 *	If you want to try again, hit RETRY after you obtain your score.

 If you would like to win a rattleback, then please send us your best VAX! score.
-The top five scores received by 12pm on __Thursday 26th April__ will win a rattleback.
+The top three scores received by 12pm on __Tuesday 19th March__ will win a rattleback.
 Just email me at [prizes@parallel.org.uk](mailto:prizes@parallel.org.uk) and include an image of your bar chart score.
 Good luck.